TooTallNate/n8.io-old/articles/html5-and-protected-itunes-content.markdown

 playback the file.
 That being said, ANY file that iTunes can play, theoretically Safari can play as well.

+__UPDATE:__ `jsjohnst` in the comments has posted that this doesn't work with _video_ files on _desktop_ Safari for some reason.
+The proper dimensions are detected and you get a grey screen the size of the video, no audio is played either.
+What's also strange is that desktop Safari still acts like it's playing the video; the `currentTime` JavaScript property moves along at the expected rate, the `duration` is properly calculated, and the `play()` and `pause()` functions work, but you never get anything but a grey screen.
+I wonder if this was intentional by Apple?

 ## But what about everyone else?

 So the above news might be good enough if you're only intending on building an